kubernetes/website/content/en/blog/_posts/2015-03-00-Welcome-To-Kubernetes-Blog.md

 **Author:** Kit Merker (Google)

 Welcome to the new Kubernetes Blog.
 Follow this blog to learn about the Kubernetes Open Source project.
-We plan to post release notes, how-to articles, events, and maybe even some off topic fun here from time to time.
+We plan to post release notes, how-to articles, events, and maybe even some off-topic fun here from time to time.

 If you are using Kubernetes or contributing to the project and would like to do a guest post, [please let me know](mailto:kitm@google.com).